taytestokes/reviews/README.md

 ## Motivation

 In this day in age, the most valuable resource that one can collect is data.
-The motivation behind this application was make an easy and accessible way for businesses to take advantage of the data that has been generated from the reviews of their clientele.
-This goal is accomplished through creating a user interface that is easily consumable to the human eye through the use of data visualizations and clear data data exposure.
+The motivation behind this application was to make an accessible way for businesses to take advantage of the data that has been generated from the reviews of their clientele.
+This goal is accomplished through creating a user interface that is easily consumable through the use of data visualizations and clear data data exposure.

 ## Setup and Installation